zoyamasood/ds2002-dp2/README.md

 # Data Project 2: Import JSON to MongoDB

 In this data project you will write a single file of code to import a bundle of fifty (50) separate JSON files into a new collection within a MongoDB database.
+Each file contains one or more record.

-The script you write should import all files when executed only once.
-You should not need to run the script 50 separate times to import all files.
+The script you write should import every individual record when executed once.
+You cannot run the script 50 separate times to import all files and records.

 The data for import can be found in the `data/` directory of this repository.